MichaelJHodge/TIL/Web Dev with Python and JS/Notes/Git.md

 - git reset --hard <commit> : reset the repository to a given commit
 - git reset --hard origin/master : reset the repository to its original state (e.g. the version cloned from GitHub)

+‘Branching’ is a feature of Git that allows a project to move in multiple different directions simultaneously.
+There is one master branch that is always usable, but any number of new branches can be created to develop new features.
+Once ready, these branches can then be merged back into master.

+When working in a Git repository, HEAD refers to the current branch being worked on.
+When a different branch is ‘checked out’, the HEAD changes to indicate the new working branch.